WhatDanDoes/silid/docs/api-call-howto/regular-web-app/README.md

 });
 ```

 The configuration of interest for this and any request made to Identity is the `Authorization` header.
 Upon authentication, the client is provided an access token consisting of a _type_ and a JWT-encoded string.
 The type in this case is `Bearer`.
-The Identity app verifies this token against the Auth0 `GET /userinfo` endpoint.
+The Identity app verifies the JWT token against the Auth0 `GET /userinfo` endpoint.
 If the token is valid, Identity fulfills the request.
 If not, an error is returned.

 # Express OpenID Connect sample